 Near the middle of the third period, Warren Stingley, Foothill’s rebounding machine who pulled down 13 boards on Friday, missed a shot in the paint.
 He grabbed his own rebound, but missed the putback.
 He again grabbed that board and was fouled on his third shot attempt.
 He made one of two from the line.

-Two Foothill possessions later, Edward Turner would miss a runner from the free-throw line only to have the ball hit back iron and ricochet back to him for a second-chance floater and a 53-42 Trojans lead.
+Two Foothill possessions later, Edward Turner missed a runner from the free-throw line only to have the ball carom off back iron to him for a second-chance floater and a 53-42 Trojans lead.

 “The rebounding was a big part of it,” Mount Shasta coach Cliff Blakely said.
 “They’re a little different than what we’re used to.
 Their size made it really challenging for our guys on the inside.
 The athleticism and quickness is a little more than we’re used to.”

-Still, the Bears would not let the game get out of hand, cutting the Trojans’ 14-point lead entering the fourth quarter to nine.
+Still, the Bears wouldn’t allow the game get out of hand, cutting the Trojans’ 14-point lead to nine entering the fourth quarter.

-“I thought there was plenty of time still on the clock and there was a chance,” Blakely said when his team cut the lead to nine.
+“I thought there was plenty of time still on the clock and there was a chance,” Blakely said when his team got under double-digits.
 “But a couple of turnovers hurt real bad and a couple of easy shots, well, not easy shots, but makeable shots that didn’t fall.
 Would’ve been nice if they went in.”

 After Ellerbe’s free throws, Turner and Phillips combined for three Trojan freebies before Nolan Johnson hit a short jumper to cut the lead to 74-64 with 90 seconds left.